Help me make a short documentary about my cousin who has autism. He stands at six foot two, cannot tell lies, and delights in Nintendo. Read more

 My love and appreciation.
 You are the backbone of this project.Estimated delivery:

 The above + a special, pre-release digital copy of the film.
 All your friends will be jealous.Estimated delivery:

 All of the above + a DVD of the film and a credit.
-You are now part of the crew.Estimated delivery:Add $5 USD to ship outside the US
+You are now part of the crew.Estimated delivery:Ships anywhere in the world

 All of the above + a limited edition poster by Japanese illustrator Kaori Mitsushima (www.catsiknow.com) and a hand written letter.
-I'm told that my hand writing is pretty.Estimated delivery:Add $5 USD to ship outside the US
+I'm told that my hand writing is pretty.Estimated delivery:Ships anywhere in the world

 2 backers Limited (6 left of 8)

 All of the above + an in-person thank you over a cup of tea or coffee.
 I want to get to know you.
 (The following rewards are only applicable to persons living in the US.)Estimated delivery:Ships anywhere in the world

 2 backers Limited (2 left of 4)

 All of the above + a master class and producer credit.
 If you are not interested in filmmaking, the class can also concern literature or German.Estimated delivery:Ships anywhere in the world